jharding/boomerang/README.md

 #### boomerang#trigger(event, [,args])

 Triggers previously registered callbacks for `event`.
 Additional arguments will be passed to the callbacks when invoked.
+Callbacks will be invoked in the order they were attached.
+If a callback explicitly returns `false`, that will stop callback execution.

 Example
 -------